temporalio/documentation/docs/application-development-guide.md

 #### Set Workflow Id

-Although it's not required, we recommend providing your own [Workflow Id](/workflows/#workflow-id) that maps to a business process or business entity identifier, such as an order identifier or customer identifier.
+Also it is not required, we recommend providing your own [Workflow Id](/workflows/#workflow-id) that maps to a business process or business entity identifier, such as an order identifier or customer identifier.

 <Tabs
 defaultValue="go"